-SAD: More Than a Case of the Winter Blahs
+SAD: More than a Case of Seasonal Blues

-It’s estimated that Seasonal Affective Disorder, SAD for short, affects 5-million to 8-million people a year in the United States particularly in the colder, winter months when days are shorter and nights are longer.
+It’s estimated that SAD affects 5-million to 8-million people a year in the United States, particularly in late fall and colder, winter months when days are shorter and nights are longer.

-It is thought to be related to the lack of available sunlight leading to a deficiency of Vitamin D, which, in turn, disrupts a person’s natural sleep cycle.
-The effect on your brain can cause a person to function differently or, potentially, not at all.
+It is thought to be related to the lack of available sunlight, leading to a deficiency of Vitamin D. This can disrupt a person’s natural sleep cycle, and the effect on the brain can cause a person to function differently.

 As a behavioral health psychiatrist, Dr. Hamilton works with people suffering from Seasonal Affective Disorder.
 He says there’s a difference between SAD and a case of the occasional winter blahs.
 If you find your mind and mood are impacting your relationships, ability to work, or social activities, it’s something that needs to be addressed.

 There are a number of treatment opportunities for Seasonal Affective Disorder.
 Dr. Hamilton says one of the most effective is bright light therapy.